listingslab-software/listingslab/docs/README.md

-## @listingslab Plugin Docs
+## @listingslab Docs

-This Plugin which takes any tired old WordPress site and magically turns it into a way superior React Progressive Web App
+This Plugin takes any tired old WordPress site and magically turns it into a way superior React Progressive Web App.
+A Progressive WordPress App

 #### Contents